liamromanis101/JWT-Decode/README.md

 	•	role (Role): Lists the roles assigned to the token bearer.
 This could define what actions the bearer can perform.

 # JWT-Recode
-Creates a new JWT token from an existing one.
+Creates a new JWT token from an existing one adding in values for iss, sub, aud, scope and role.

 ## Usage